 *NOTE: These awards do not conflict with Affordable Care Act rules.
 The awards are not counted toward work hours, and will be given to the winners either by check or disbursed through the winners' bursar accounts.

 Grad Slam is a tournament style competition.
 Students initially present in the preliminary rounds.
 Two students from each of the preliminary rounds will be selected to move to the semi-finals.
 Then, the top three students from the semi-final rounds are selected to present in the Final Round for the grand prizes.
-The top four finalists will qualify to compete in the statewide Arizona 3-Minute Grad Slam being hosted by the UA, Arizona State University, and Northern Arizona University in Phoenix on April 15, 2017.
+The top four finalists will qualify to compete in a regional event hosted by the University of Arizona, Northern Arizona University, and University of Nevada, Las Vegas, in Phoenix on April 28, 2018.

 - All graduate students may compete